OlinDSA2025/olindsa2025.github.io/in_class/day11.md

 > **Exercise 1**
 >
 > Change making.
-Given $n$ different coin denominations worth $x_1, x_2, \ldots, x_n$ cents and a target value of $D$ cents, determine how many different ways you can combine the different coins to add up exactly $D$ cents.
+Given $n$ different coin denominations worth $x_1, x_2, \ldots, x_n$ cents and a target value of $D$ cents, determine the minimum number of coins you can use to add up exactly $D$ cents.
 You can use as many of each denomination of coin as you'd like.
-Solve the problem using dynamic programming where you create a table to store the solutions to the problem, fill out rows and/or columns of the table that correspond to small or easy to solve instances of the problem, and then determine a rule for filling out the rest of the table.
+Solve the problem using dynamic programming where you create a table to store the solutions to various subproblems, fill out rows and/or columns of the table that correspond to small or easy to solve subproblem, and then determine a rule for filling out the rest of the table.
 Finally, determine how you would compute the solution to your original problem by referencing a particular cell in your table.
+>
+> Bonus question (if you have time): can you modify your approach to count the number of ways you can make change for $D$ cents.
 {: .notice--success}

 > **Exercise 2**